Doru Sechelariu

-Doru Sechelariu (born 19 November 1992 in Bacău, Romania) is a Romanian racecar driver.
+Doru-Sirius Sechelariu (born 19 November 1992 in Bacău, Romania) is a Romanian racecar driver.
 He is the son of Dumitru Sechelariu, who was the mayor of Bacău from 1996 to 2004.

 Career

 Karting

 Sechelariu began his motorsport career in karting back in 2002, winning in the Mini class of the FRAK Cup.
 In 2005, he finished 15th in the ICA Junior class of the Italian championship.

 Formula Renault

 Sechelariu moved into single-seaters in 2006, competing in Formula Renault 1.6 Belgium for Thierry Boutsen Racing.
-After two races at the end of the 2006 season, the Romanian driver moved up to the Belgian series for the 2007 season, with the same team.
+After two races at the end of the 2006 season, he moved up to the Belgian series for the 2007 season, with the same team.
 He finished in sixth place in the standings.

 Formula BMW

-In 2007, he participated in six races of the Formula BMW UK championship with Räikkönen Robertson Racing.
+In 2007, Sechelariu participated in six races of the Formula BMW UK championship with Räikkönen Robertson Racing.
 He finished in 22nd place in the standings with 42 points.

 The following season, Sechelariu competed in the new Formula BMW Europe series for Fortec Motorsport.
 He finished fifteenth in the standings, taking nine points-scoring positions in sixteen races.
-Also he briefly participated in the Americas and Pacific series, taking two wins at the Singapore Street Circuit in the latter.
+Also, he briefly participated in the Americas and Pacific series, taking two wins at the Singapore Street Circuit in the latter.

-For 2009, the Romanian driver remained in the series, but switched to FMS International.
+For 2009, Sechelariu remained in the series, but switched to FMS International.
 He again changed team to Motaworld Racing after Coloni took full control of the FMS International from Valencia onwards.
 At the final two rounds at Spa and Monza, Sechelariu drove for Eifelland Racing.
 He finished fourteenth behind Swedish rookie Timmy Hansen in the championship.